 The inside of the cave has a narrow path that goes about 50 feet deep, where you’ll find some incense baskets burning.

 It reminds me of the Buddha Park in Vientiane, Laos, but this one is a little bit different.
 It’s easy to see why the Goa Gajah temple was a tentative UNESCO World Heritage site back in 1995.

 After checking out the entrance and the inside of the cave, there’s not much to do here except admire the huge banyan trees.

 How To Get To Goa Gajah

 The temple is located near Ubud, about 3 miles (5 km) from the Ubud market and city center.

-A sarong (skirt) is required if you want to go inside the cave, but these are provided for free as part of the entry price.
-Ignore the shops near the cave trying to rent sarongs to you!
+Wearing a sarong (skirt) is required if you want to go inside the cave, but these are provided for free as part of the entry price.